antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 BUSINESS CASE:

 From a market perspective (what would make this interesting in an RTL-SDR's world?)
 I think adding to existing functionality makes the most sense.
 Either by adding other signal reception to current capabilities internally in software, or by creating simple, easily repeatable mods that would, say, allow for an RTLSDR to be connected along with a Wifi chip/dongle (think OpenWRT router running RTL\_TCP but with ATSC decoding and smart antenna capability builtin).
 These can be had as or more cheaply than an RTLSDR v3 on Ebay and could make a fun addition to the DIY/SDR market.
+It has been a fun and cheap way to practice with a serial programmer and chip reading with a raspberry pi pico.